 STRAIN is Here!

-The STRAIN is an automated system for assessing cumulative life stress.
-Learn how you can use it on the STRAIN Page!
+The STRAIN is the first online system for assessing individuals’ lifetime stress exposure.
+Learn more about this instrument on the STRAIN Page!

-We conduct research that can help improve the human condition.
+We aim to conduct cutting-edge research that can improve the human condition.
 For more details, see our Initiative on Social Science for Social Change!